 LED Description Power Lights BLUE to indicate the system is powered on.
-System Status Lights GREEN when healthy, RED if there is a critical problem (LD offline, fan malfunction, voltage out of range, system temperature alert), remains dark when not ready.
+System Status Lights GREEN when healthy, RED if there is a critical problem (LD offline, fan malfunction, PSU malfunction, voltage out of range, system temperature alert), remains dark when not ready.
 Fan Status Lights GREEN when healthy, RED indicates a fan in the System module is not operating in normal range, ORANGE indicates the CPU fan module is not present.
 Recording RED indicates application running.
-Network Link/Activity One LED for each 1000BASE-T LAN port.
-Lights BLUE to indicate a valid link, blinks BLUE to indicate activity on the port.
-Global RAID Status Lights GREEN when healthy or RED if any RAID volume is offline, ORANGE for critical state of any logical drive.
+Network Link/Activity - · · · · · · · · · · · · · · · Global RAID Status Lights GREEN when healthy or RED if any RAID volume is offline, ORANGE for critical state of any logical drive.
 Global HDD Activity Blinks BLUE to indicate one or more drives are being accessed, remains dark when no drives are being accessed.
 HDD Status Lights GREEN when healthy, RED if the RAID member is offline or there is a physical disk error, ORANGE indicates the drive is rebuilding, and a dark LED indicates either no drive is installed or the drive is not configured.
 OPAS USB Lights GREEN if an OPAS device (USB disk) is detected, RED if the OPAS operation has failed, blinks GREEN when an OPAS operation is in progress.
-Note that the OPAS USB feature requires a USB drive (FAT32 format).
-Create a folder named "opas" on the drive before inserting it in the USB port.